aflahbinsubair-art/adani-financial-model/README.md

 📦 Repository Files
 adani_arima_dcf_montecarlo_valuation.ipynb: The main notebook containing the full analysis.

+ADANIENT_stock.csv: The generated CSV file with historical stock prices.

 ▶️ How to Run the Notebook
 To explore this valuation model yourself, you'll need a Python environment with the following libraries.

+Prepare the Dataset:

+Create an Excel file named adani_ent.xlsx containing historical financial data.
+The notebook specifically requires a column named Revenue.

+Place this file in the same directory as the Jupyter Notebook.

 Clone the repository: